shwezhu/shwezhu.github.io/content/post/golang/practice/004-gptbot.md

 }
 ```

-As you can see, we use a global database connection here accross all handler, and it's worth noting that **every HTTP request that comes in to the server gets its own goroutine**.
+As you can see, we use a global database connection here accross all handler, and it's worth noticing that **every HTTP request that comes in to the server gets its own goroutine**.
 Therefore, you have to consider data race in the handers.

 Because we share the `db` across all handlers, we have to consider that if `db` is thread-safe.
 I find [some answers](https://stackoverflow.com/questions/61822921/does-gorm-open-create-a-new-connection-pool-every-time-its-called) on stack overflow which explains well: